Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Introduction

 An interesting application of this XUV--SRS scheme is for in-depth, local electron-density diagnostics.
 Because high-density plasmas are opaque to optical frequencies, light-based probing methods have to be in the XUV or x-ray range of wavelengths.
 Previous experiments have utilized XUV transmission~\cite{Hergott-etal_LasPartBeams2001,Doboz-etal_PRL2005} to determine electron densities on ${\sim}100{\rm\,fs}$ timescales.
-Furthermore XUV wavefront sensing~\cite{Williams-etal_PoP2013} and dispersion of XUV pulses~\cite{AttoDispersion2022} have been proposed to diagnose solid-density laser-generated plasmas on the timescale of the XUV pulse.
+Furthermore, XUV wave-front sensing~\cite{Williams-etal_PoP2013} and dispersion of XUV pulses~\cite{AttoDispersion2022} have been proposed to diagnose solid-density laser-generated plasmas on the timescale of the XUV pulse.
 However, these techniques all produce line-integrated measurements along the path of the probe pulse.
-By instead utilizing the locality of the SRS interaction, the method proposed in this paper has the potential to probe the plasma density, inside the plasma, with micrometer-scale longitudinal resolution by varying the delay between the pump and seed.
+By instead utilizing the locality of the SRS interaction, the method proposed in this paper has the potential to probe the electron density, inside the plasma, with micrometer-scale longitudinal resolution by varying the delay between the pump and seed.

 The proposed local electron-density diagnostics method is based on the spectral imprinting of the spectral fringes of the pump pulse train onto the broad-spectrum seed pulse.
+This technique has previously been proposed~\cite{Jang-etal_ApplPhysLett2008,Cho-etal_ApplPhysLett2014,Song-etal_PPCF2016}, and demonstrated experimentally~\cite{Vieux-etal_ApplPhysLett2013} to probe laser-generated plasmas in gas-jet targets using SRS of infrared lasers.
+Besides the possibility of probing solid-density plasmas at significantly higher spatial and temporal resolution employing XUV frequencies, our proposed use of a pulse-train pump has an additional advantage through an increased spectral resolution.
 Since a pulse train has a spectrum consisting of several prominent peaks (depending on the separation of the pulses in the train) and the SRS coupling is strongest at a frequency shift equal to the plasma frequency $\Delta\omega=\omega_{\pp}$, these spectral peaks will be imprinted onto the spectrum of the seed pulse.
-Thus, the plasma frequency, $\omega_{\pp}$, and thereby the electron density, can be deduced from measuring and comparing the spectra of the pump and amplified pulses.
-Note that this spectral imprinting is most efficient in the linear SRS amplification regime, i.e.\ for $a_1\lesssim0.01$, which is currently realizable.
+The amplified seed pulse will therefore have a very distinct spectral signature, which can be compared with the original pulse-train pump to determine the local plasma frequency $\omega_{\pp}$ and thereby the electron density.
+Owing to the narrow spectral peaks, we estimate the uncertainty of the density measurement using our proposed setup to be as small as $2.5\,\%$.
+Note that this spectral imprinting is most efficient in the linear SRS amplification regime, i.e., for $a_1\lesssim0.01$, which is currently realizable.